Herbies editorial team Herbies

 five

-So many times I heard flushing is bs or with each flush you lose grams.
+So many times I've heard that flushing is bad or that every time you flush you lose grams.
 But I agree with you.
-If you have good smoke, you have a good method.
-That’s all that matters
+If you have a good smoke, you have a good method.
+That's all that matters.

 Reply